Logistic map: Window, intermittent

 The phenomenon in which orderly motions called laminars and disorderly motions called bursts occur intermittently is called intermittency or intermittent chaos.
-If we consider the parameter a decreasing from a3, this is a type of emergence of chaos.
+If the parameter is considered to be a decreasing from a3, this is a type of emergence of chaos.
 As the parameter moves away from the window, bursts become more dominant, eventually resulting in a completely chaotic state.
 This is also a general route to chaos, like the period doubling bifurcation route mentioned above, and routes characterized by the emergence of intermittent chaos due to tangent bifurcations are called intermittency routes.